angular/protractor/docs/browser-setup.md

 ---------------
 Protractor uses WebDriver, so Protractor support for a particular browser is tied to the capabilities available in the Driver for that browser.
 Notably, Protractor requires the driver to implement asynchronous script execution.

+Protractor supports the two latest major versions of Chrome, Firefox, Safari, and IE.

 | Driver                 | Support      | Known Issues    |
 |------------------------|--------------|-----------------|
 |ChromeDriver            |Yes           |                 |